-Grant funding does not have to be paid back if it is used for eligible expenses from 2/15/20 through 12/31/21, including:
+According to the SBA, grant funding does not have to be paid back if it is used for eligible expenses from February 15, 2020 until March 11, 2023, including:

 How can I apply for the RRF?

 Our advisors are closely following COVID-19 relief efforts and will continue to publish insights to keep you informed.
 Visit our COVID-19 Resource Center for more resources.
-To discuss your situation and recovery options, contact an Anders advisor below.All Insights
+To discuss how we can best assist you and the associated fees, contact an Anders advisor below.All Insights